 9 - Now go back to your workstation, and launch Synology Assitant or go to http://find.synology.com.
 Within one minute or so you should normally be able to see your NAS on the local network (it took 55 seconds on a test I did on a VM).
 Just follow the instructions and either chose "Install" if you wish to have a clean install or chose “Migration” if you are coming from DMS 5.2 and wish to update while retaining your data.
 You will be asked to provide the .PAT file you downloaded earlier (DSM_DS3615xs_8451.pat).

 10 - When the migration is finished you will most probably have to update some of your packages.
-You can then proceed and update DSM 6.0 up to DSM 6.0.2-8451 update 8.
-You can actually update up to Update 9 but you might either need to hard reboot or re-image your usb drive.
-For those who wish to stay on Update 8 you can manually download it here.
-DO NOT UPDATE DSM TO VERSION 6.1 with loader v1.01
+You can then proceed and update DSM 6.0 up to DSM 6.0.2-8451 update 11.
+It is possible you might either need to hard reboot or re-image your usb drive.
+DO NOT UPDATE DSM TO VERSION 6.1 with loader v1.01.
+Make sure to deactivate auto-updates within DSM.

 11 - Enjoy.
 If you have questions or recommendations leave a comment.